-How Many Followers Do You Need to Go Live on TikTok?
+How Many TikTok Followers Do You Need to Go Live?

 How to Go Live on TikTok?

-Assuming you have fulfilled TikTok’s basic criteria, going live couldn’t be easier.
+Going live was easier if you fulfilled TikTok’s essential criteria.
 All you need to do is follow the basic steps outlined below to start your live stream:

-- Step 3: Hit the ‘Create’ icon in the middle of the screen at the bottom
+Step 2: Hit the “Create Icon” in the middle of the screen at the bottom.

-- Step 4: You’ll then see the live button next to the normal record button.
+Step 3: You’ll see the live button next to the standard record button.

-- Step 5: Choose an image to represent your live stream.
+Step 4: Choose an “Image” to represent your live stream.

-- Step 6: Tap the ‘Go Live’ button to begin streaming in real-time
+Step 5: Tap the “Go Live” button to begin streaming in real-time.

-With the broadcast underway, you can now add effects, filter comments, flip the camera, and so on.
-Tap the three dots in the corner of the screen to access these and other features.
-Once you’re done with the whole thing, tap the X, and the live stream will stop.
+With the broadcast underway, you can add effects, filter comments, flip the camera, etc. Tap the three dots in the corner of the screen to access these and other features.
+Once you finish the whole thing, tap the X, and the live stream will stop.